solnet-aquarium/standards-and-tooling/html-css/CSS.md

  - **Set a rem font size with pixel fallback**
  - **Cross browser opacity**: This mixin ensures cross browser opacity all the way down to Internet Explorer 5.
  - **Visually hide an element**: When you hide an element with display: none, that prevents screen readers from reading it to the user.
-Sometimes that’s fine, but in other cases this will make the site hard to use for people with screen readers.
+Sometimes that’s fine, but in other cases this will make the site harder for those users to navigate.
  - **Placeholder text**: Style the text colour
  - **Transitions**: For all browsers, accepting any arguments
  - **Margin helpers**: Set margins top, bottom, left, right and other combinations as percentages based on variables